pyrocms-templates/template-template/README.md

 Do not use `--force` option here or run `builder:clear` command as the template is not present in the registry, yet!

+## Easy Way

+Is there an easy way, you ask? absolutely!
+Use the make:addon command as follows,

+php artisan builder:make template-template

 ## Contribution

 If you have built an awesome template that would help others building better Pyro apps faster, consider submitting a request to include it in the registry.
 Thank you :)